rock72427/JavaScript-Notes/notes.md

 }
 ```

-- Javascript is Dynamic typed programming language which means at the time of variable declaration we no need to use declaration.
+- Javascript is Dynamic type programming language which means at the time of variable declaration we no need to use declaration.
 - In Dynamic type programming language the Data types of a variable will be assigned at run time.

 There are 2 types of Data types-